apache/cloudstack-docs-admin/source/plugins/quota.rst

 The other configurations that are there for quota service are as:

-#. quota.currency.symbol : The symbal that is used before any currency
+#. quota.currency.symbol : The symbol that is used before any currency
 	figure in various quota forms and reports.
 #. quota.usage.smtp.host: Quota SMTP host for sending quota alerts.
 #. quota.usage.smtp.port: Quota SMTP port.
 #. quota.usage.smtp.user: Quota SMTP user.